benhoyt/benhoyt.github.com/writings/2020-07-29-go-fs-embed.md

 <tt>html/index.html</tt> file, and make them accessible via the
 <tt>content</tt> variable (which is of type <tt>embed.Files</tt>).
 The
 <tt>embed</tt> package is a new standard library package being proposed
-which contains the API for accessing the embedded files.
+that contains the API for accessing the embedded files.
 In addition, the
 <tt>embed.Files</tt> type implements the <tt>fs.FS</tt> interface from the
 filesystem design discussed above, allowing the embedded files to be used directly with other standard library packages like <tt>net/http</tt> and